saif-gorges/GTA-Restaurant-Location-App/readme.md

   ![restaurant1](./Toronto-Analysis-Heroku/static/css/Images/restaurant1.gif)

   ## Data Analysis
-  - Neighbourhood like Bridle Path Sunnybrook York Mills have the highest Average Income, Median Income but have comparitively low number of restaurants than other neighbourhoods.
-So this neighbourhood is one of the potential place to open up a restaurant.
+  Neighbourhoods like Bridle Path Sunnybrook York Mills and Lawrence Park South are the optimal places/neighbourhoods to open up a restaurant.
+  For the following reasons:
+  - Both neighbourhoods have the highest Average Income, Median Income.
+  - They have comparitively very low number of restaurants than other neighbourhoods at 4 and 15 respectively.
+  - The Crime Rate in these neighbourhoods is very low making them a safer option.
-  - Most neighbourhoods have high population of european origins followed by asian origins.
+  Additionally, we can also see that both these neighbourhoods are highly populated with european origins followed by asian origins.
-  - Moss Park has the highest average crime rate as compared to other neighbourhoods.
-  - Kensington Chinatown has the most number of restaurants - 280

   ## <a name="final-proposal"></a>Fianl Proposal
   * The final proposal is deployed through the Heroku.